nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 <img alt="llc advantages" src="/images/content/success-favors-the-prepared.png" style="width: 63%; height: 63%">
 </center>

-<br>DISCLAIMER:

-"Business Initiative" is for general educational purposes only.
-"Business Initiative" does not offer any legal or financial advice.
-Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
-External resources should be used independently of "Business Initiative".
-It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.

 ## Pros of Sole Proprietorships ##

 Sole Proprietorships are the simplest business entity.

 They are cheaper to start than LLCs because they don’t require registration.

-<p><b>➤ Get Inspired: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/examples/"> 17 Scalable Sole Proprietorships you can start with little to no money.</a></p>
+<p><b>➤ Get Inspired: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/examples/" target="_blank"> 17 Scalable Sole Proprietorships you can start with little to no money.</a></p>

 ### Single-Owner Simplicity ###

 You are the boss in a Sole Proprietorship.

 You have total control over the success of your Sole Proprietorship.

 You take home all the profits.

 You don’t need other owners to agree with you on important business decisions because there are no other owners (unless you’re a co-sole proprietor with your spouse).